Pvt. John Avila

 As the ship made its way north it swayed in the waves.
 Many of the prisoners became seasick.
 They retched when they tried to throw up since there was no food in their stomachs.
 The next day, the POWs heard the sound of a plane.
 An American plane flew over the ship.
 Moments later bombs exploded near the ship.
 The sound of machinegun fire was heard by the POWs.
 The Japanese once again tied down the hatch covers cutting off the air.
 Over the next three days, there were several more alerts.
 Each time the hatch covers were battened down leaving the POWs in darkness.

 The POWs were no longer allowed on deck.
 Their lips and throats were covered with dust from cement that had previously been hauled by the ship.
 For the next two days the ship made good time.
 It was at this time that the Japanese guards threatened to kill the POWs if the ship came under attack by American planes.
 Since the POWs had not heard any air raid alerts, they assumed that they were safe.

-Those POWs who were still alive found that the hatch cover had been blown off the hold by the explosion.
+The surviving POWs found that the hatch cover had been blown off the hold by the explosion.
 As the water level rose, they were able to climb out.
 Seven Japanese officers were on the bridge with rifles.
 As the POWs emerged from the hold, they picked them off.
 The lucky POWs made it through their fire and dove into the water.

 A Japanese tanker that had been hit by torpedoes spilled oil and gasoline into the water.
 The ship ran aground.
-The Japanese quickly set up machineguns and fired on the POWs.
-Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water.
+The Japanese quickly set up machine guns and fired on the POWs.
+Boats from the other ships in the convoy attempted to hunt down the POWs swimming in the water cruising in and out of the debris field hunting and shooting the swimming Americans.
 If they found a man, they shot him.
+One officer recalled seeing a young soldier struggling in the water and asked him if he could swim.
+The soldier replied, "No sir, not very well."
+The officer began to say, " Don't worry, well make it somehow," but before he could finish, a shot rang out the young soldier's head fell into the water.
+There was a bullet hole in his head.
 What saved many lives was that with dusk it became harder for the Japanese to see them.

-According to the POWs in the water, the Shinyo Maru began to capsize.
+According to the POWs in the water, the ship began to capsize.
 There was a tremendous crushing sound and the ship seemed to bend upward in the middle.
 It then split in two and sank into the water.
 Of the 750 POWs who were boarded onto the ship, 82 POWs escaped.
 One man died on shore while the remainder were rescued by Filipino guerillas and returned to U.S. Forces in October 1944.
 Pvt.
 John Avila was not one of them.

 It is not known if Pvt.
 John Avila died when the Shinyo Maru sank or if he was shot while attempting to escape.
 What is known is that Pvt.
 John Avila died in the sinking of the Shinyo Maru on Thursday, September 7, 1944.